-The parties may modify any period of time by mutual agreement.
-The AAA or the arbitrator for good cause may extend any period of time established by these rules except the time for making the award.
+The parties may modify by mutual agreement any period of time established by these Rules or the parties' arbitration agreement.
+The AAA or the arbitrator for good cause may extend any period of time established by these Rules except the time for making the award.
 The AAA shall advise the parties of any such extension of time in writing.